Build Your Own Crystal Radio

 - Insert the screw into the remaining open hole in the wooden mounting board, as shown in Figure 9.
 Do not tighten the screw all the way yet.

 - Important: Carefully and gently press the black plastic knob onto the end of the brass rod.
 You may need to gently wiggle the knob or twist it back and forth to get it to slide onto the rod.
+Using a file to round down the end of the rod, or water to lubricate it slightly, might be helpful.
 The end of the rod might be sharp, so be very careful and get an adult to help if necessary.

 Figure 9.
 Sandwich the loop of the brass rod in between two #8 washers on the #8 x ¾ inch screw.
 Then insert the screw into the wooden board, but do not tighten it all the way yet.